 Julius Baer to pay nearly US$80 million in FIFA corruption case

-Julius Baer has made an agreement with the U.S. Department of Justice to settle allegations over its role in corruption surrounding soccer body FIFA, the private bank said on Monday.

-ZURICH: Julius Baer has made an agreement with the U.S. Department of Justice (DoJ) to settle allegations over its role in corruption surrounding global soccer body FIFA, the bank said on Monday.
+ZURICH: Julius Baer has made an agreement with the US Department of Justice (DoJ) to settle allegations over its role in corruption surrounding global football body FIFA, the bank said on Monday (Nov 9).

 The bank has taken a provision of US$79.7 million to cover expected fines after agreeing in principal to a three-year deferred prosecution agreement.
 Julius Baer said it expects a final resolution of the matter "shortly."